Control Panel (Safe start interlock)

 An interlock is a device used to prevent a machine from harming its operator or damaging itself.
 Safe start interlocks are typically found on machinery that may be dangerous.
 It ensures that the machinery cannot be turned on unless certain conditions are first met.
 For example, most vehicles can only be started with the gear shift in park.

 Adding a safe start interlock to our control panel will avoid harming the pumps, heating elements, and the operator.
 Whenever using the control panel as built in part 1 and part 2, before it is turned on you must check to make sure that the ELEMENT SELECT and PUMP switches are all in the OFF position.
 The pumps we use can be damaged if run dry and the heating elements should only be used when submerged in liquid.
-(While the ULWD elements we use will not actually break if fired up "dry" like regular elements, it's still best that they be used correctly).
+(While the ULWD elements we use will not break as easily if fired up "dry" like regular elements, it's still best that they be used correctly).

 In addition, from an ergonomic/process control standpoint, when power is cut to the panel (either on purpose or because of a power outage) the pumps and heating elements should not automatically come back on when power is reintroduced (sometimes suddenly).